How to Respond to a Rude Email Professionally (Examples & Tips)

 Take a look at the example below, where one person’s sarcasm wasn’t interpreted as they probably hoped it would be.

-Joan uses Pumble, a team messaging app to sarcastically reply to a coworker's question
+Maria uses Pumble, a team communication app to sarcastically reply to a coworker's question and get more than she bargained for

-Joan uses Pumble, a team messaging app to sarcastically reply to a coworker’s question
+Maria uses Pumble, a team communication app to sarcastically reply to a coworker’s question and get more than she bargained for

-Joan probably regretted her poorly worded message the second Milo drowned her in emails with all the minutes from all last week’s meetings.
+Maria probably regretted her poorly worded message the second Michael drowned her in emails with all the meeting minutes from last week’s meetings.

 But, hey, she said she has all the time in the world, right?